charlyraffellini/charlyraffellini.github.io/_posts/2016-06-01-Refactor-Replace-Constructor-with-Factory-Method.md

             ShieldRate = shieldRate;
         }

-        public void Punch(Person another)
+        //If's used here show you that this is Type Code and could be replaced with subclasses public void Punch(Person another)
         {
             if (this.HitRate <= 0) throw new Exception("Village can not punch");
             another.ShieldMe(this.HitRate);
         }

-        private void ShieldMe(int hitRate)
+        //If's used here show you that this is Type Code and could be replaced with subclasses private void ShieldMe(int hitRate)
         {
             if (this.ShieldRate == 0) this.Life = 0;